Silvia-Pand/HMContMiss/README.txt

-This .zip file contains the R functions used for the paper "Maximum likelihood estimation of hidden Markov models for continuous longitudinal data with missing responses and dropout" by
+This repository contains the R functions used for the paper "Maximum likelihood estimation of hidden Markov models for continuous longitudinal data with missing responses and dropout" by
 - S.Pandolfi (University of Perugia, IT)